Arzess/ecoflow/README.md

 ----oOo----

-I do not own the images and source on my page, all the rights go to Ecoflow.
+I do not own the images and source on my page, all the rights go to the Ecoflow.